MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 Read more about [what re-signing is](auto-provisioning.md#app-signing-re-signing-and-device-provisioning) and [privacy concerns when App Center stores your Apple ID and certificate](auto-provisioning.md#privacy-concerns-on-username-and-password).

-## Adding Azure Active Directory (AAD) groups to a Distribution Group
+## Adding Azure Active Directory (AAD) security groups to a Distribution Group

-In addition to adding testers via email, we now support the addition of AAD groups to a distribution group.
-Any member of an AAD group can link their organization's subscription to their AAD tenant in App Center.
+In addition to adding testers via email, we now support the addition of AAD security groups to a distribution group.
+Any member of an AAD security group can link their organization's subscription to their AAD tenant in App Center.
 Doing so will enable members of an organization to start adding managed groups to their app's distribution groups.
 To get started, link your AAD tenant to your organization using the following steps:

-1. Login to the App Center portal, then select the organization to which you like to link to your AAD tenant
+1. Login to the App Center portal, then select the organization to which you like to link to your AAD tenant.
-2. On the navigator pane that opens, click **Manage**
+2. On the navigator pane that opens, click **Manage**.
-3. On the azure active directory panel on the Manage page, click the **connect** button
+3. On the Azure Active Directory panel on the Manage page, click **Connect**.
-4. You will be redirected to a Microsoft login page, login with your Microsoft/AAD credentials
+4. You will be redirected to a Microsoft login page.
+Login with your Microsoft/AAD credentials.
-5. You will be redirected to the App Center portal, click the desired tenant you would like to attach.
+5. After logging in, you will be redirected to the App Center portal.
+Click on the desired tenant you would like to attach.
-6. At the bottom right of the presented window, click the **connect**
+6. At the bottom right of the presented window, click **Connect**.

-Once your tenant is connected to the organization, you can [add an AAD group as you would an individual tester](#managing-users-in-a-distribution-group).
+Once your tenant is connected to the organization, you can add AAD security groups to the distribution group, using the same page you use to [add individual testers](#managing-users-in-a-distribution-group).

 ## Releasing a Build to a Distribution Group

 To [release a new build][upload] to a Distribution Group.
 Make use of the **Distribute new Release** button at the top of the screen and choose the Distribution Group from the list during the steps.

+> [!NOTE]
+> Testers added to a distribution group because they are members of an AAD security group will not receive emails when new builds are released.
+If you have users who should receive emails for each release, you should add them directly to the distribution group.

 ## User Download Analytics